County Donegal: Referendums

 Donegal voters have a reputation nationally for being "conservative and contrarian", and have often voted against amendments to the Irish constitution which received broad support in the rest of Ireland.
 Conversely, voters in the county have also supported several referendums which were not enacted.
 The trend first emerged in 1958, when voters in Donegal overwhelmingly voted to alter the electoral system from proportional representation to first-past-the-post in a referendum which was defeated nationally.

 In 1968, voters in the county backed two separate bills which were also widely rejected nationwide.
 The first vote was to allow rural constituencies to elect a disproportionate number of TDs.
 Thirty-four constituencies voted against the amendment and four voted in favour, two of which were Donegal North-East and Donegal South-West.
 In the second vote, both Donegal constituencies again voted for the introduction of a first-past-the-post system, which was rejected.

 The 23rd Amendment permitting the State to join the International Criminal Court in 2001 received the lowest support in Donegal, with just 55.8% of voters backing the proposal, compared with 64.2% nationally.
 Donegal is the only county to have voted against the Treaty of Lisbon twice, in 2008 and 2009.
 Voters in the county also rejected both the Fiscal Treaty and the referendum on children's rights and state care in 2012.

 On the issue of abortion and right to life vs pro-choice, Donegal has consistently been the most conservative county in Ireland.
 In 1992, two referendums on the issue were held.
 The first was an amendment which specified that the State could not limit the freedom of travel of women seeking abortions abroad.
 The second specified that the distribution of information about abortion services available in other countries was not unlawful.
 In contrast to the rest of Ireland, Donegal voted decisively against these amendments.

 The twenty-fifth amendment in 2002 to tighten the ban on abortion in Ireland received the most support in Donegal.
 Nationally, 50.42% of voters voted against the amendment, whereas 68.8% of voters in Donegal voted in favour of it.
 In May 2018, Donegal was the only county in Ireland to vote against the repeal of the Eighth Amendment of the Constitution which had acknowledged the right to life of the unborn.
 In October 2018, 48.5% of voters in Donegal voted against repealing the offence of publishing or uttering blasphemous matter, the highest of any county and significantly above the national total of 35.15%.

+In the 2024 constitutional referendums, Donegal had the highest votes for "no" in the country where 80% voted "no" to family and 84% voted "no" to care.

 European elections

-The county is in the Midlands–North-West constituency (4 seats) for elections to the European Parliament.
+The county is in the Midlands–North-West constituency (5 seats) for elections to the European Parliament.
+Two candidates from Donegal contested the 2024 European Parliament election in Ireland.
+They were Peter Casey and Senator Niall Blaney.